Professor Beth Johnson

 I am PI of the AHRC-funded research project What’s on?
 Rethinking class in the television industry.
 Working in partnership with the BBC and Channel 4, What’s on? analyses the production, consumption, and reception of two case study dramas.
 In doing so, it connects questions of who produces, what is made, and how class is represented and understood.
 The projects uses four complimentary methodologies: a newtork ethnography for each programme; fieldwork interviews; textual analysis of the programmes; and analysis of audience data.

-The reseach project runs from October 2023 to March 2026.
-The team includes Co-I’s Prof. Dave O’Brien (University of Manchester), and Dr Laura Minor (University of Salford).
-A post-doctoral Research Fellow will also join the team in early 2024.
+The reseach project runs from October 2023 to April 2026.
+The team includes Co-I’s Prof. Dave O’Brien (University of Manchester), and Dr Laura Minor (University of Salford), and Post-Doctoral Research Fellow Dr Anna Viola Sborgi (University of Leeds).
+More information about the research project can be accessed here.

 I am the EDI (Equity, Diversity and Inclusion) Lead for the Faculty of Arts, Humanities and Cultures, actively working to create resources, policies and conversations that support our equality and inclusion agenda.